 5) As a business owner, you know your business.
 You know the widgets, you know who you want to buy, but chances are, you don’t know marketing.
 The marketing firm doesn’t know the widgets, and can’t tell you who will buy your widget, but they know marketing.
 They know how to target the audience (that you identify).
 They know turn those leads into customers.

-Most marketing firms, including Marketing Diva, will give you a free consultation.
+Most marketing firms, including Beyond Marketing, will give you a free consultation.
 They will help you review your audience and even make recommendations.
 The best thing you can do is to take the free consultation, the recommendations and pay the marketing firm to implement those recommendations, allowing you more time to focus on the actual business aspect of your business.
 You know your business, a marketing firm knows marketing.
 Together this can be a very successful partnership.